Thought leader ads.

 A thought leader ad comes from a person.
 Your CEO.
 Your head of marketing.
 Your founder.
 It shows up in the feed with their name, their profile photo, and their post.
 There's a small "Promoted" tag, same as any boosted post.
 But the format is a personal post, not a company ad.

 The difference in engagement is massive.
-We run both formats at ContactLevel.
-Our thought leader ads consistently get 3-5x the click-through rate of our sponsored content campaigns targeting the same audiences.
+We run both formats at ContactLevel, and the thought leader ads beat our company-page campaigns on click-through every time we test them against the same audience.

 Why?
 Because when you're scrolling LinkedIn and you see a post from a person sharing an opinion, you read it.
 When you see a branded banner from a company, you don't.